PMCdaniel123/SEP490_FE_Clients/README.md

 ### For Customers
 - 🔍 **Search & Filter:** Find workspaces based on location, price, amenities, type, and availability.
-- 🗓️ **Flexible Booking:** Book private desks, offices, meeting rooms, and conference rooms by hour/day/month.
+- 🗓️ **Flexible Booking:** Book private desks, offices, meeting rooms, and conference rooms by hour or day.
 - 💬 **Review System:** Leave feedback and view reviews from other users.
 - 📢 **Issue Reporting:** Report low-quality or inaccurate listings.
 - 💳 **Digital Wallet:** Deposit and pay through the WorkHive Wallet